 In addition to the portable air conditioner (1), the delivery package includes two hose adapters (2), a window outlet (3), a cross piece for sliding windows (4) with associated crosspiece grille and cap for crosspiece hole (7), an air exhaust hose of approx. 1.2 meters in length (5), a wall flange connection for attachment to a wall opening (6) with accessories for wall mounting (8), an operating manual (9) and a remote control with batteries (10).
 A window seal is not included in the delivery!

-IMPORTANT: The scope of delivery does not include a window seal for portable air conditioners for mounting on doors, windows or skylights.
+Note: The scope of delivery does not include a window seal for portable air conditioners for mounting on doors, windows or skylights.
 This must be purchased separately.
 I have chosen the HOOMEE window sealing* because it is also suitable for roof windows.

 In my opinion, a window seal is absolutely necessary because it greatly reduces the backflow of warm outside air into the air-conditioned interior and discharges the warm air from the air-conditioning unit via the exhaust air hose to the outside.